brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 After a basic breakfast, we were gearing up.
 My bag just had water and some bars with all my clothes on me.
 Niall & I roped up to Will and plowed on ahead.
 Pat & Pádraig attached to Paul, and Séamus who had been struggling progressed slowly with Dan.
 The night sky was stunning.
 The bright moon lit the slope ahead to the point that I rarely used my head torch.
 We had set off at 2:40am, and I felt great.

 The inclines were mostly gentle, but felt long and relentless, requiring side stepping the whole way to save our calves.
 The first big climb brought us onto the Goûter Dome at 4:00am, which would be the last flat area before the summit.
-The dome descends to the base of todays real climb, and from there we started zig zagging upwards.
+The dome descends to the base of today's real climb, and from there we started zig zagging upwards.
 We arrived at an emergency shelter where we stuck our single hiking poles in the snow and continued with just the ice axes.
 This was at 4:30am.

 <p align="center" width="100%">
     <img width="400" src="/images/mb8.webp">